About the Program

 The Film Studies track helps students to develop the knowledge and critical skills needed to address film as a unique artistic medium and form of cultural expression.
 Coursework includes both classes devoted exclusively to film and classes examining film in a broader interdisciplinary context.

-For more information on admission, please visit Application Information.
+For more information on admission, please visit Application Information in the side menu.

 These three remaining tracks are run independently by separate departments that the Humanities and Cultural Studies Department works closely with to promote interdisciplinary degree options.
 They can be found below, along with who to contact to receive more information.